Feller buncher: Limitations

 Feller buncher could be highly productive and cost-effective but there are several limitations.
 Feller buncher is less beneficial when performing operations on a very rough and relatively steep land.
 For example, in Appalachian hardwood area, trees have heavy crowns and are grown on the steep slopes which requires tracked feller bunchers in the operations.
 Although tracked feller bunchers allow operations on a steep slope, the cost-effectiveness is not well studied.
 Also, manual felling can operate on the steeper slopes than the feller bunchers do.
 On the other hand, feller bunchers are cost-effective only when there is a high volume of trees in the operations.
-If there is not enough timber to harvest, the unit cost can be expansive, especially when the majority of the operation site is steep slopes.
+If there is not enough timber to harvest, the unit cost can be expensive, especially when the majority of the operation site is steep slopes.
 A 2013, University of Maine study suggests that the use of feller bunchers could cause medium to high level of stand damage from 7% to 25%.
-However, in comparison with other equipment such as harvesters, the damage that caused by the feller bunchers are less severe.
+However, in comparison with other equipment such as harvesters, the damage that is caused by the feller bunchers is less severe.